GabrielLunesu/AdNavi/backend/app/dsl/README.md

 DSL v1.5 (Phase 7): Insights, anomalies, recommendations → “feels like a strategist”

 Phase 8: Eval harness + explainability → trust & scale

+###########

+DSL v1.1 – Metrics Foundation

+The first version of the DSL focused entirely on metrics queries.
+It allowed users to ask simple performance questions like “What was my ROAS last week?” or “How much did I spend yesterday?”.
+The system translated natural language into a structured query, validated it, and executed safe aggregations in the database.
+Results included a summary, optional time comparisons, and daily timeseries.
+While functional, this stage was limited to numeric reporting.
+Users could not explore campaign structures or platforms, and answers were deterministic but robotic.
+Still, v1.1 provided a strong foundation: safe tenant isolation, reliable numbers, and a pipeline architecture that could be extended later without rewriting core logic.

+DSL v1.2 – Structural Awareness

+Version 1.2 introduced structural queries alongside metrics.
+Users could now ask, “Which platforms am I running ads on?” or “List my active campaigns.”
+The schema gained a new field, query_type, which let the system distinguish between metrics, providers, and entity queries.
+The executor branched accordingly, either aggregating facts, listing distinct providers, or fetching entities with filters.
+This change opened the door to non-numeric insights, giving marketers a sense of “inventory” and campaign scope.
+With DSL v1.2, the Copilot felt more versatile and useful for day-to-day tasks, not just number crunching.
+It was the first step toward a holistic assistant rather than a glorified calculator.

+DSL v1.3 – Natural Communication

+The third version focused on how answers are delivered.
+Until now, Copilot spoke like a machine, outputting rigid templates.
+In v1.3, we introduced a hybrid answer builder: deterministic numbers came from the DSL executor, but GPT-5-mini phrased them naturally.
+For example, instead of “Your ROAS is 2.45”, the assistant might say, “Your ROAS averaged 2.45 this week, which is slightly higher than last week’s 2.1.
+Campaign A is leading performance.”
+This balance preserved accuracy (no hallucinated numbers) while creating a conversational, human-like tone.
+Users began to perceive the system less as a query tool and more as a true marketing assistant.

+DSL v1.4 – Multi-Metric & Comparisons

+The next evolution is about expressiveness.
+Version 1.4 extends the schema to handle multiple metrics and cross-dimension comparisons.
+Marketers will be able to ask questions like “Show me spend, revenue, and ROAS for the last 30 days” or “Compare Google vs Meta CPC this week.”
+The executor will support multi-metric queries in a single pass and structured outputs for provider- or campaign-level comparisons.
+The answer builder will summarize insights and, when helpful, include inline tables or charts.
+This marks a shift from answering single, isolated questions to providing multi-faceted views of performance.
+At this stage, Copilot becomes not only conversational but also analytically powerful.

+DSL v1.5 – Insights & Recommendations

+In v1.5, Copilot begins to act as a strategist, not just a reporter.
+Beyond raw metrics, it will highlight anomalies, explain why performance changed, and suggest next actions.
+For example, “ROAS dropped 20% last week due to Campaign X’s rising CPC.
+You might reduce its budget or pause it.”
+This requires driver analysis in the executor (breaking down deltas into contributors) and heuristic or ML-driven recommendation logic.
+GPT-5-mini will package these findings into actionable insights.
+At this stage, the assistant moves closer to decision support, helping marketers not just see what happened, but also understand causes and plan next steps.

+DSL v1.6 – Evaluation & Trust

+The final planned stage focuses on trust and robustness.
+A golden set of 100+ benchmark questions will be created and re-run weekly to measure translation accuracy, coverage, and latency.
+Copilot will also provide “Explain Mode,” showing the executed DSL and raw data tables behind any answer.
+This transparency ensures users can trust insights, even when phrased naturally by GPT.
+With rigorous evaluation and explainability features, Copilot will mature into a reliable partner: conversational, analytical, prescriptive, and transparent.
+DSL v1.6 cements the system as a production-grade AI assistant for marketing analytics.